arh926/sptwdglm/README.md

 `spdglm.autograd.R`    | Spatial DGLMs
 `spssdglm.autograd.R`    | Spike and Slab Priors for Spatial DGLMs

+Variable selection is performed using the function `FDR.R` on the model coefficients.

 ## Installation

 You can install the development version of `sptwdglm` like so: